gallery

 Pip made new friends at a tree-planting ceremony in the eastern district of Bobonaro.

-Pip’s book, The War That Never Ended, was launched at Parliament on 5 March 2013.
-Veterans Affairs Minister Michael Woodhouse, Ministry for Culture and Heritage chief historian Neill Atkinson and Pip addressed a large gathering of Korean War veterans and their families, RSA members and Defence Force personnel (click on the photos to enlarge).
+The War That Never Ended was launched at Parliament on 5 March 2013.
+Veterans Affairs Minister Michael Woodhouse, Ministry for Culture and Heritage chief historian Neill Atkinson and Pip addressed a large gathering of Korean War veterans and their families, RSA members and Defence Force personnel (click on photos to enlarge).

 The veterans wait for proceedings to begin